-Rainbow is a proprietary CNV detection tool powered by advanced AI algorithms developed by Genoox, that enables CNV and Compound SNV-CNV analysis.
+Rainbow is a proprietary CNV detection platform powered by advanced AI algorithms, designed to provide highly reliable copy number variant (CNV) detection and analysis.

 Rainbow by Franklin provides powerful CNV capabilities such as: